vriesm060/react-native-course/README.md

 ---

-# Authentication system
+# Authentication system server side
+This section of the course is all about learning to create an authentication system.
+Working with protected data and storing tokens.

-### The setup
+## The setup
-A client (App) sends a request with authentication to the server.
+A client, in my case the React Native App, sends a request with authentication to the server.
 In response it gets a token.
 This token is stored on the client side and gets send to the server on subsequent requests whenever the client wants to make a request to the server.

-This is the authentication system we will build.
+This is the authentication system I will build.

-### Building the user register request
+## Building the user register request
+I start of on the server side, creating the user register request handler.

 ```
 router.post('/register', async (req, res) => {
   const user = new User({